Thomasopeyemi/AI_Omics_Internship_2025/README.md

 # tissue type, or disease status.
 # Required to define experimental groups for statistical analysis.
 # Define experimental groups (normal vs cancer)

+Class_3C

+#--------------------
+#### Assignment ####
+#--------------------

+# Mapping probe IDs to gene symbols using AnnotationDbi
+#        i.
+Used the appropriate annotation package for platform
+#        ii.
+Checking how many probes map to the same gene and duplicates handled

+# Performed differential gene expression analysis using the Limma package
+# Created a volcano plot showing upregulated and downregulated genes
+# Generated a heatmap of the top 25 DEGs
+# Saved DEG results (complete, upregulated, downregulated) as CSV files
+# Exported both plots as PNG images in the Results folder

+# Write a short result summary (4–5 lines) explaining
+#        i.   how multiple probes can map to the same gene, how you handled duplicate probes,
+#        ii.
+Which contrast or comparison did you perform (e.g cancer_vs_normal, diabetes_vs_normal etc)
+#        iii. and summarize how many genes were upregulated and downregulated based on your DEG results.

+1. Each probe may represent different region or expressions of the same gene.
+The duplicates were handled by averaging expression values.
+2. DEGs analysis compared Cancer Vs Normal expressions
+3. 403 genes were upregulated while 381 were downregulated